“Humanity must perforce prey on itself,

 Where nature doth with merit challenge” (1.1 48-53).

-Here we find Lear’s first invocation of “nature” in the play –he believes it is natural to ask his daughters to engage in a challenge, a proof of their love for their father, keeping in mind that he intends to divest himself of power, land, and other affairs of state, while still enjoying the privileges of remaining “every inch a king.”
-He intends to remain a king, without actually being a king.
-The largest share of his kingdom will be given to his daughter who best meets his challenge.
-For Lear, his test is “Natural,” and Nature in this case is a place wherein political power is dispensed at will –it is a test which incentivizes greed within his family.
+Here we find Lear’s first invocation of “nature” in the play –he believes it is natural to ask his daughters to engage in a challenge, to offer a proof of their love for their father, keeping in mind that he intends to divest himself of all power, land, and other affairs of state, while still enjoying the privileges of remaining “every inch a king.”
+He intends to wear the crown, without actually being a king.
+It is a rather unnatural and decidedly unusual situation for an ancient king.
+He declares that the largest share of his kingdom will be given to his daughter who best meets his test of love.
+For Lear, his test is “Natural,” and Nature in this case is a place wherein political power can be dispensed at will by a king –however, his test also creates perverse incentives, namely it incentivizes greed within his family.
 Perhaps Lear forgets that people tend to appear virtuous and loyal when they stand to inherit.
-It is also apparently Natural (according to Lear) for a king to retire at the mercy of his children.
+Also, for Learn it is apparently Natural for a king to retire at the mercy of his children.
 And his retirement raises a problem which is peculiar to Lear and his kingship.
-He has grown complacent and has come to confuse the classical Aristotelian distinction which exists between Nature (physis) and custom/convention (nomos), believing that all customs simply emanate from his will and that Nature will merely conform to his wishes.
+He has grown complacent and has come to confuse the classical Aristotelian distinction between Nature (physis) and custom/convention (nomos), believing that all customs simply emanate from his own decree and that Nature will merely conform to his wishes.
 He forgets about the cold and inhuman world of natural phenomena, where storms roll over the land with wanton disregard for either rank or privilege, and where careless rains fall on the dead as well as the living alike.
 It is a place where justice is absent.
-However, Nature also speaks to the healthy continuation of the city –a man like Lear simply cannot be both a king, and yet also not a king.
-Customs, like the rule of primogeniture, require deference, despite Lear’s best efforts.
+The very idea of Nature also speaks to the healthy continuation of a city –a man like Lear simply cannot be both a king, and yet also not a king.
+Customs, like the rule of primogeniture, require deference, despite Lear’s best efforts to find a way around them.
+Therefore, there are natural limits to kingship that Lear is attempting to skirt.

 Lear begins his “love test” by asking each of his daughters to quantify their love for him in exchange for their inheritance.
 How do they respond?
 We proceed by age, with the eldest, Goneril, speaking first.
-She claims to love Lear more than words, eyesight, space and liberty, beyond what can be valued, no less than life, as much as any child or father, and beyond speech.
+She claims to love her father more than words, eyesight, space and liberty, beyond what can be valued, no less than life, as much as any child or father, and beyond speech.
 Goneril’s theme is that her love is limitless.
-Based on this, Lear uses a map to delineate a tract of land with “shadowy forests” and “champaigns riched” with “plenteous rivers” and “wide-skirted meads” –he grants this bounteous land to Goneril and the Duke of Albany and their issue in perpetuity (though they have no children).
+Based on this response, Lear uses a map to delineate a tract of land with “shadowy forests” and “champaigns riched” with “plenteous rivers” and “wide-skirted meads” –he grants this bounteous land to Goneril and the Duke of Albany as well as their issue in perpetuity (though they have no children yet).
 We are led to believe that this region includes lands which Goneril and Albany already preside over.
 Next, Regan echoes what her elder sister professed; however, Regan declares herself an enemy to all other joys aside from her father’s love.
-She narrows her focus and eliminates anything else standing in the way of true love for her father.
-Whereas Goneril was expansive, Regan is concise.
-Both daughters illustrate a problem with love –how is it to be measured, quantified, and delineated?
+She narrows her focus and eliminates anything standing in the way of true love for her father.
+Whereas Goneril’s speech was expansive, Regan’s is concise.
+Both daughters illustrate a problem with the idea of love –how is it to be measured, quantified, or delineated?
 Can “good effects spring forth from words of love” as Kent suggests?
-Love and politics make dangerous bedfellows, and it’s difficult to locate a transference of inheritance in equal proportion to amount of love.
+Love and politics make dangerous bedfellows, and it’s difficult to equate words with a transfer of inheritance in equal proportion to any amount of love.
 It’s no coincidence that a regime premised on such love descends into a monstrous tyranny once egoism is unleashed.
-A regime based on the quantification of love does not lead to virtue.
+A regime based on the quantification of love does not lead to virtue, Shakespeare suggests.
 At any rate, wary of sycophancy and flattery, Cordelia refuses to participate in her father’s game.
-On the surface it may seem that Cordelia behaves with integrity, however on a much deeper level, she is shown to be a character with all “heart” but no political tact.
-To understand this problem, we must mine deeper into the heart of the matter.
+On the surface it may seem that Cordelia behaves with integrity, however on a much deeper level, she is shown to be a character with all “heart” but, in fact, no political tact.
+To understand this problem, we must mine deeper into the crux of the matter.

 Why does Lear institute such a test for handing down his throne in the first place?
 Consider the political situation.
-Abroad, we are offered a glimpse at a delicate balance between kingdoms.
+Abroad, we are offered a glimpse of a delicate balance between kingdoms.
 The chief powers on the continent are: France and Burgundy (later, we also hear of Germany).
-France (ruled by the Franks) is a vast rival kingdom of England.
+France (ruled by the Franks) is a vast rival kingdom.
 Burgundy, on the other hand, is a smaller regional power which lies further eastward, a wealthy textile hub later associated with the Hapsburgs.
-The rulers of France and Burgundy are presently in England as rival suitors, jockeying for the hand of Lear’s lovely young daughter, Cordelia (Lear’s personal favorite of his daughters).
-Stepping into Lear’s shoes, which of these two suitors would be a better son-in-law to select?
-Choosing the King of France would all but assure a future French king on the English throne –either before or after the passing of Lear.
+The rulers of France and Burgundy are presently in England as rival suitors jockeying for the hand of Lear’s lovely young daughter, Cordelia (Lear’s personal favorite of his three daughters).
+If we are to step into Lear’s shoes, which of these two suitors would be more fitting?
+Choosing the King of France would all but assure a French king in England –either before or after the passing of Lear.
 Whereas, the Duke of Burgundy poses minimal threat to England, yet his alliance offers the possibility of geographically isolating France, which sits between England and Burgundy.
 Therefore, Lear has every interest in quietly selecting Burgundy.
 However, he cannot simply hand over his crown to Burgundy and Cordelia.
-His two eldest daughters are already married, and an alliance of the two of them against Cordelia would surely spark a civil war.
-Lear must appear to be a neutral arbiter.
+His two eldest daughters are already married, and an alliance of them both against Cordelia would surely ignite a civil war and could weaken the kingdom, handing it over to France anyway.
+Therefore, Lear must appear to be a neutral arbiter.
 Domestically, there is also competition within Lear’s court –the Earl of Kent (located in the Southeast) worries that Lear favors the Duke of Albany over the Duke of Cornwall, the respective spouses of Lear’s two elder daughters (notably, James I’s two sons also counted the Duke of Cornwall and the Duke of Albany among their many titles at the time of Shakespeare’s writing).
-With this troubled state of affairs in mind, Lear has concocted the “love test” in order to keep the peace and protect the throne of England.
+With this troubled state of affairs in mind, Lear has concocted his “love test” in order to keep the peace and protect the throne of England.
 Lear’s greatest problem, and the problem of all monarchies for that matter, concerns the question of succession.
 How shall a king ensure the perpetuation of his rule?
-Even though Lear might have been a praiseworthy king in his day, there is no guarantee that his firstborn will continue his grand legacy (and, indeed, Lear seems to think Goneril is unworthy of sole inheritance despite her birthright).
+Even though Lear might have been a praiseworthy king in his day, there is no guarantee that his firstborn would continue the grand legacy of his reign (and, indeed, Lear seems to think Goneril is unworthy of solo inheritance despite her birthright).

-Meanwhile Cordelia, ever the honest lover, fails to understand this delicately unfolding political dance and she decides to not to play along with her father’s test, believing herself to be the only true lover of her father, even though she actually plays a heavy part in his downfall.
-Cordelia’s share of the kingdom would have been the largest central section –we might say that Lear hoped she would ally herself with the Earls who are most loyal to Lear and that she might marry the Duke of Burgundy, thereby keeping France at arm’s length and gaining a wealthy new ally.
+Meanwhile Cordelia, ever the honest lover, fails to understand this delicately unfolding political dance and she decides not to play along with her father’s test, believing herself to be the only true lover of her father, even though she actually plays a heavy part in his downfall.
+Cordelia’s share of the kingdom surely would have been the largest central section –we might say that Lear hoped she would ally herself with the Earls who are most loyal to Lear and that she might marry the Duke of Burgundy, thereby keeping France at arm’s length and gaining a wealthy new ally while guarding the kingdom against civil war.
 However, Cordelia does not foresee this turn of events.
 She values love, loyalty, and honesty above all else.
-Therefore, she marries the King of France after the Duke of Burgundy starts to see his fortunes fading (“respect and fortunes are his loves”), and Cordelia is quickly whisked across the channel to become Queen of France.
-Her integrity, while admirable in some senses, exposes a tension between the values of politics and the values of truth.
+Therefore, she marries the King of France and the Duke of Burgundy sees his fortunes fading (“respect and fortunes are his loves”), and Cordelia is quickly whisked away across the channel to become Queen of France.
+Her integrity, while admirable in some senses, exposes a tension between the necessity of politics and the virtue of integrity.
 Honesty is not always the best policy in the game of politics.
-Modern readers tend to view Cordelia as a noble martyr, a selfless figure who exemplifies our own modern prejudices in favor of faith, hope, and love, however this interpretation, while common, merely scratches the surface at best.
+Modern readers tend to view Cordelia as a noble martyr, a selfless figure who exemplifies our cultural own prejudices which favor faith, hope, and love, however this interpretation, while common, is insufficient and merely scratches the surface at best.

-Following the collapse of the “love test,” the fabric holding Lear’s kingdom together is torn apart as conventional and natural bonds between father and daughter, husband and wife, sister and brother, king and subject soon dissolve.
+Following the collapse of the “love test,” the fabric holding Lear’s kingdom together is torn apart as conventional and natural bonds are severed, bonds between father and daughter, husband and wife, sister and brother, king and subject, and so on.
 What held these bonds together in the first place?
-How shall we define this space in between people that allows for such hierarchies, repayment of debts, and fulfillment of promises?
+How shall we understand this space between people that allows for such hierarchies, relationships, repayments of debts, and fulfillments of promises?
 This is the central question of justice in Plato’s Republic.
-In this case, King Lear divides his kingdom equally between his two elder daughters, Goneril and Regan, who quickly reveal themselves to be as ruthless as they are avaricious.
+But in this case, King Lear divides his kingdom equally between his two elder daughters, Goneril and Regan, and they quickly reveal themselves to be as ruthless as they are avaricious.
 Both daughters cast out their elderly father and justify his exile on the vague accusation of “rowdiness” among his hundred knights.
-With nowhere left to go and a storm rapidly approaching, all the trappings of civilized society are stripped away for the former king as he battles his own descent into madness.
-Only those most faithful to Lear remain in disguise by his side, especially the Earl of Kent who returns being banished, himself, for counseling the king against cursing Cordelia.
-Kent reappears covertly as “Caius” (coming down to us from its Latin origin meaning “rejoice”).
+With nowhere left to go and a storm rapidly approaching, all the trappings of civilized society are stripped away from the former king who slowly descends into madness.
+Only those most faithful to Lear remain in disguise by his side, especially the Earl of Kent who returns after being banished, himself, for counseling the king against cursing Cordelia.
+Kent reappears covertly as “Caius” (a name which comes down to us from its Latin origin meaning “rejoice”).
 He is a military man (“a gentleman of blood and breeding”) and he respects the virtues of strength and loyalty more than anything else –at least upon first inspection.
 He physically assaults Oswald, a sycophantic steward in Goneril’s court which lands Kent in the stocks (Oswald’s demise is later brought about by Edgar, son of the Earl of Gloucester).
 The scuffle soon leads to the death of the Duke of Cornwall, husband of Regan.
-Kent remains loyal to Lear, he appears to be a defender of the regime, until we dig a little deeper and begin to see Kent quietly sowing chaos beneath the surface.
-For example, at the start of the play, it is Kent who encourages Lear’s “love test,” and later, after Lear was banished by Goneril but before arriving at Regan’s home, Kent mysteriously arrives and behaves in a violent manner, thereby confirming Regan’s suspicions that Lear’s knights have all grown rowdy.
+Kent remains loyal to Lear, he appears to be a defender of the kingdom, until we dig a little deeper and begin to see Kent as a figure who is quietly sowing chaos beneath the surface.
+For example, at the start of the play, it is Kent who encourages Lear to institute his “love test,” and later, after Lear is banished by Goneril but before arriving at Regan’s home, Kent mysteriously appears in front of Regan and behaves in a violent manner, thereby confirming Regan’s suspicions that Lear’s knights have all grown rowdy.
 By landing in the stocks, Kent serves as a wedge between Lear and Regan.
 Without Kent’s actions, could it have been possible for Lear to be accepted into Regan’s home?
-And lastly, Kent invites the armies of France onto British soil, encouraging war in his homeland –are we certain that the French King could possibly have the best interests of Lear’s regime at heart?
+This is a question worthy of speculation.
+And one final point on this topic, in the end Kent is the one who invites the armies of France onto British soil, encouraging war within his homeland –are we certain that the French King could possibly have Lear’s best interests at heart?
 Appropriately, Kent (whose lands will later become home to the seat of the Archbishop of Canterbury) has somewhat questionable political loyalties.
-He represents the trans-political Christian ethos.
+In many ways, he represents the trans-political Christian ethos in the play.

-In the play, we also meet an aging Epicurean, the Earl of Gloucester (south-centrally located) who has two sons, an elder son named Edgar and a bastard son named Edmund (both of their names etymologically originate in Saxon lore).
+In the play, we are also introduced to an aging Epicurean, the Earl of Gloucester (whose region is south-centrally located).
+He has two sons, the elder of which is named Edgar and the other a bastard son named Edmund (both of their names are etymologically derived from the Saxons).
 In some respects, we are asked to compare Gloucester with Lear.
 Both men are abused by their heartless, overly ambitious children –Lear by his two elder daughters, and Gloucester by his resentful bastard “whoreson” Edmund, a nasty child who seeks to overcome his own illegitimacy in order to inherit his father’s title, land, and wealth.
-He pledges himself to the deification of Nature:
+In doing so, Edgar pledges himself to the deification of Nature:

 “Thou, Nature, art my goddess; to thy law